jchapron/jchapron.github.io/2015/08/14/getting-started-with-redux.md

 # An early look at Redux - Getting started
 #### 14 August 2015

-As Redux is about to hit the 1.0 release, I decided to take some time to write a serie of articles on the subject to share my experience with it.
+As Redux is about to hit the 1.0 release, I decided to take some time to write an article on the subject to share my experience.
 I recently had to pick a "flux implementation" for a client app and so far working with Redux has been a pleasure.

-#### Why Redux ?
+#### Why Redux?

 Redux defines itself as a predictable state container for JavaScript apps.
 Redux is inspired by [Flux][1] and [Elm][2].
 If you come from the Flux world, I encourage you to read how Redux is related in the ["Prior Art chapter"][3] of the new (awesome) docs !